PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 ```

 Execute the code in the second cell to load product data into a Spark
-DataFrame.
+DataFrame and save it as a delta table in the silver zone.
 After the code completes, you should see output which
 displays the DataFrame schema and 10 rows of product data.

 <img src="./images/media/image26.png"  style="width:40%"   />